Thelymitra mucida

-Thelymitra mucida, commonly called the plum sun orchid or plum orchid, is a species of orchid that is endemic to southern Australia.
+Thelymitra mucida, commonly known as plum sun orchid or plum orchid, is a species of orchid that is endemic to southern Australia.
 It has a single erect, fleshy, linear leaf and up to six blue, purplish or plum coloured flowers with a thick, sticky secretion on the anther lobe.

 Description

 Thelymitra mucida is a tuberous, perennial herb with a single erect, channelled, fleshy, channelled, dark green, linear leaf 100-300 mm long and 2-8 mm wide with a purplish base.
 Up to six blue, purplish or plum coloured flowers 14-22 mm wide are arranged on a flowering stem 180-550 mm tall.
 The sepals and petals are 6-12 mm long and 3-6.5 mm wide.
 The column is blue or pinkish, 4-6 mm long and 2.5-4 mm wide.
 The lobe on the top of the anther is purplish with a yellow tip, wedge shaped and covered with a thick, sticky secretion.
 The end of the lobe is deeply notched.
 The side lobes have shaggy toothbrush-like yellow or cream-coloured tufts on their ends.
 The flowers are self-pollinated and only open on hot days, and then only slowly.
 Flowering occurs from August to December.